juhasev/sample-ninja-help/subpanel-compensation.md

 Enter the default compensation and revenue based on the LOI (Length Of Interview) for this sub panel.
 The compensation and revenue values must be entered in **Reward Points**.
 The LOI is entered in minutes.

-The compensation table starts with 0.
-And you can have as many tiers as you like.
+The compensation table starts with 0 and you can have as many tiers as you like.
 The system determines correct compensation automatically when you setup new projects.
 Let's imagine you have defined your compensation table as:

 - A) LOI 0 min Reward Completed: 100 Revenue completed: 200
 - B) LOI 5 min Reward Completed: 200 Revenue completed: 300